-- Establishing and approving all major educational and operational policies; - 2.
+- 1. Establishing and approving all major educational and operational policies; - 2.
 Approving contracts and memorandums of understanding; - 3.
-Approving the annual budget and overseeing the school's fiscal affairs; - 4.
-Receipt of operating funds in accordance with the terms and procedures of the Charter Schools Act; - 5.
-Recruiting, hiring and evaluating the performance of the Executive Director/Principal; - 6.
+Approving the annual budget and overseeing the school's fiscal affairs; - Receipt of operating funds in accordance with the terms and procedures of the Charter Schools Act; - 5.
+Recruiting, hiring and evaluating the performance of the Superintendent; - 6.
 Personnel policies and procedures and employee disciplinary matters; - 7.
-Approval of hiring recommendations made by the Executive Director/Principal; - 8.
+Approval of hiring recommendations made by the Superintendent; - 8.
 Approval of contracts with outside entities or persons; - 9.
 Financial audit oversight; - 10.
 Relations with the Authorizer; - 11.
 All matters related to charter approval, amendment or revocation; - 12.
 Assessing MPCS goals, objectives, academic achievements / student progress, financial status, and any need for redirection; - 13.
 Reviewing school and student performance; - 14.
-Receiving reports from and providing recommendations to, the Manzanita Public Charter School Executive Director/Principal and; - 15.
+Receiving reports from and providing recommendations to, the Manzanita Public Charter School Superintendent and staff; - 15.
 All matters related to bylaws.